 Online safety should be a focus in all areas of the curriculum and staff should reinforce online safety messages across the curriculum.
 The online safety curriculum should be broad, relevant and provide progression, with opportunities for creative activities.
-E-safety should be referenced in all areas of the curriculum and staff should reinforce e-safety messages whenever ICT is being used:
+Online safety should be referenced in all areas of the curriculum and staff should reinforce online safety messages whenever ICT is being used:

-A planned e-safety programme will be provided as part of both ICT and PSHCE lessons and will be regularly revisited - this will cover the use of ICT both in and outside school and will include:
+A planned online safety programme will be provided as part of both Computing and PSHE lessons and will be regularly revisited - this will cover the use of ICT both in and outside school and will include: